 Using a pipe probe can help you keep track of how much water you’re providing the plants.

+Some young vegetables may only absorb so much water per day.
 Ensuring that they have enough water will help optimize their growing speeds.

+Another method to measure water is to water the vegetables via an overhead sprinkler.
+Take a bucket or small container and place a few around the garden.
 Water your plants as usual and, by the end of the day, measure the remaining moisture.

+Placing multiple containers helps give you a more accurate reading.
+Plus you’ll want to measure the water by either gallons or inches.
 When the containers reach one inch, that means one inch of water has been applied to the garden.

 Factors Affecting Water Level Measurement